jdinu/PizzaNearSalineNeighbourhood/README.md

 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## How to Run
-- use the command npn run start to start the server.This will launch the site in the local host server
+- use the command npm start  run to start the server.This will launch the site in the local host server

 ## Technologies
 - `create-react-app` is a global command-line utility that you use to create new projects.
 - `react-scripts` is a development dependency in the generated projects (including this one).
+-`react-google-maps`

 ## Folder Structure